PlasmaPy/hack-week/resources/README.md

 is a package distribution hub.
 Unlike PyPI, packages listed on Anaconda are not restricted to just Python packages.

-Anaconda has its own package installer `conda`, similar to PyPI's installer `pip`.
+Anaconda has its own package installer called `conda`, similar to PyPI's installer `pip`.
 Unlike `pip`, `conda` also has built-in functionality for managing virtual environments.
 For a more detailed write look to Anaconda's